department-of-veterans-affairs/vets-website/src/applications/letters/README.md

 > In the IP Address replace the . with -
 > EX:10.247.35.112 => 10-247-35-112

+> [!TIP]
+> 4433 is the forward proxy port for vet360 and it can be replaced with any other ports

   ```sh
   ssh -L 4447:localhost:4433 ip-<IP Address>.us-gov-west-1.compute.internal
   ```